Stepping into Meditation and Community

 Z

-Loving Kindness: a practice that focuses on developing feelings of goodwill, kindness, and warmth – not only towards ourselves, but also others.
+Loving Kindness: a practice that focuses on developing feelings of goodwill, kindness, and warmth towards ourselves and others

 Z